 Yes.
 You will still need to register the apprenticeship or traineeship with your state or territory training authority.

 Some modern awards have different pay rates for existing employees who start an apprenticeship or traineeship.
-For example, they may be entitled to stay at the same pay rate.
-Check your modern award or Contact us for advice.
+For example, they might stay at the same pay rate.
+Check your modern award for advice.

 They are entitled to the rate for their classification in their modern award.
-This is based on their age, qualifications and skills.
+This is based on their age, qualifications, duties and skills.
 See Finding the right pay for tools to help you work out the right pay for a newly qualified employee.

 Some school-based trainees get an extra loading instead of paid annual leave, personal leave and public holidays.
-Check your modern award or Contact us for advice.
+Check your modern award for advice.

 Full-time and part-time trainees must be paid for any time spent doing training or assessments for their training contract.